Rueben Bain Jr.

 Summary

-Rueben Bain Jr. (21 years old) is a defensive end prospect out of University of Miami who has never transferred schools.
+Rueben “Hurricane” Bain Jr. (21 years old) is a defensive end prospect out of University of Miami who has never transferred schools.
 In 2025, Bain recorded 54 total tackles, 15.5 tackles for loss, 9.5 sacks, one interception, one forced fumble and two pass breakups earning him ACC Defensive Player of the Year honors, consensus First Team All-America recognition, and the Ted Hendricks Award as the nation’s top defensive end.
-Academically, Bain has maintained good standing with his team and classroom responsibilities throughout his time at Miami while balancing the demands of a Power Five football schedule.
-Off the field, he is widely regarded by coaches and teammates as a high-character leader with a strong work ethic and professionalism, and there are no known significant off-field incidents in his collegiate career.
-Overall, Bain’s combination of elite on-field production, accolades, academic commitment, and positive character has made him one of the most respected and highly touted prospects in college football.
+Academically, Bain has maintained good standing with his team and classroom responsibilities throughout his time at Miami while balancing the demands of a Power Five football schedule while completing over 800 hours of community service, rendering him a finalist for the prestigious Silver Knight Award.
+Bain has carried the nickname "Hurricane" since the ninth grade, a name passed down from his father, who earned it in high school.
+During 2026 NFL Combine interviews, Bain went viral for telling teams he has "no hobbies" and simply "eats, sleeps, and breathes football" and couldn’t even be bothered to get a fresh haircut.
+Off the field, his coaches describe him as a "big teddy bear" and a "perfect gentleman" who frequently spends time with fans and children after practices, a stark contrast to his nasty and violent playing style.
+Overall, Bain’s combination of elite on-field production, accolades, academic commitment, and positive character has made him one of the most respected and highly touted prospects in college football despite being an arm length outlier.

 Strengths